 File uploading is a basic feature of most of today’s web projects.
-For example, modern websites and web apps like Facebook, LinkedIn, Twitter, Coursera, and many more enable end-users to upload files, such as images, documents, videos, etc. Additionally, online tools like image editing tools, plagiarism checkers, and PDF-to-Word converters also allow users to upload files.
+For example, modern websites and web apps like Facebook, LinkedIn, Twitter, Coursera, and many more enable end-users to upload files, such as images, documents, videos, etc. Online tools like image editing tools, plagiarism checkers, and PDF-to-Word converters also allow users to upload files.
 Sometimes, internal teams need a file upload feature to upload product videos and images.
 While creating a file uploader can be challenging, today, several third-party tools and libraries are available that help implement a file upload feature quickly into your project.
-However, if you’re looking to create a file uploader, more specifically, a JavaScript uploader, from scratch, this article is the right place.
+However, this article is the right place if you’re looking to create a file uploader, more specifically, a JavaScript uploader from scratch.

 In this article, we’ll show you how to create a JavaScript file uploader with vanilla JavaScript or pure JavaScript without using any external libraries.